Classical Marxism: French socialism

 Main influences include Jean-Jacques Rousseau, Charles Fourier, Henri de Saint-Simon, Pierre-Joseph Proudhon and Louis Blanc.

 Rousseau was one of the first modern writers to seriously attack the institution of private property and is sometimes considered a forebear of modern socialism and communism, though Marx rarely mentions Rousseau in his writings.

 In 1833, France was experiencing a number of social problems arising out of the Industrial Revolution.
 A number of sweeping plans of reform were developed by thinkers on the political left.
 Among the more grandiose were the plans of Charles Fourier and the followers of Saint-Simon.
 Fourier wanted to replace modern cities with utopian communities while the Saint-Simonians advocated directing the economy by manipulating credit.
 Although these programs did not have much support, they did expand the political and social imagination of Marx.

 Louis Blanc is perhaps best known for originating the social principle, later adopted by Marx, of how labor and income should be distributed: "From each according to his abilities, to each according to his needs".

-Pierre-Joseph Proudhon participated in the February 1848 uprising and the composition of what he termed "the first republican proclamation" of the new republic, but he had misgivings about the new government because it was pursuing political reform at the expense of the socio-economic reform, which Proudhon considered basic.
+Pierre-Joseph Proudhon participated in the French Revolution of 1848 and the composition of what he termed "the first republican proclamation" of the new republic, but he had misgivings about the new government because it was pursuing political reform at the expense of the socio-economic reform, which Proudhon considered basic.
 Proudhon published his own perspective for reform, Solution du problème social, in which he laid out a program of mutual financial cooperation among workers.
 He believed this would transfer control of economic relations from capitalists and financiers to workers.
 It was Proudhon's book What Is Property? that convinced the young Karl Marx that private property should be abolished.